_ _

 - The speed test: Revisit a concept from week one.
 If you recall it faster than you could on day seven, your retention is growing.

 These are not exams.
-They’re mirrors.
+They are mirrors.
 They exist to show you progress your brain cannot feel, and they take less than five minutes.
 What you cannot measure, you will quit.

-What to do when you miss a day (or a week)
+What to do when you miss a day (or a week): the Two-Week Wall Protocol {#missed-days}

 - Planned skip: You know tomorrow will be impossible.
-Do a 2-minute micro-session today (reviewing one flashcard counts) and pick up normally the day after.
+Do a 2-minute micro-session today (reviewing one Anki card counts) and pick up normally the day after.

 - Unplanned skip: You missed yesterday.
 Today’s session is non-negotiable, but it can be the easiest possible version.
 Listen to one podcast.
 Skim one article.
 Two minutes resets the counter.

 - Extended disruption: Drop to absolute minimum format for as long as needed.
 A 2-minute review during recovery counts.
-The goal is not learning – it’s maintaining the cue-routine-reward cycle.
+The goal is not learning.
+It is maintaining the cue-routine-reward cycle.

 Perfectionism is the enemy of every 66-day process.
 A messy, minimal, barely-there learning session on a hard day is worth more than a perfect 30-minute session you skip.

 Everything above assumes your day has some predictable structure.
-But if you have ADHD or you’re a parent with a schedule that changes hourly, the anchor-habit approach needs adapting.
+But if you have ADHD or you are a parent with a schedule that changes hourly, the anchor-habit approach needs adapting.
+Research by Volkow and colleagues at JAMA on the dopamine reward pathway in ADHD explains why [10]: novelty-seeking dynamics make rigid single-anchor systems fragile, while flexible-trigger structures hold better.

 Conclusion

-You don’t need to love learning every day.
-You need a system that doesn’t depend on you loving it.
+You do not need to love learning every day.
+You need a system that does not depend on you loving it.

 After 66 days, the system becomes invisible.
 You stop being someone who is trying to build a learning habit.
 You become someone who learns.